awslabs/LISA/lib/docs/config/model-management-ui.md

    - Click the `Actions` button
    - Click `Update`
    - In the modal, click on `Auto Scaling Configuration`
-   - You will see the resource scheduling view where you can configure scheduling
+   - You will see the resource scheduling view where scheduling is configured

 2. **Choose Schedule Type**
-   - **Daily Schedule**: Select this to configure different times for each day of the week
+   - **Daily Schedule**: Select this to configure different start and stop times for each day of the week
-   - **Recurring Schedule**: Select this to configure the same time for every day
+   - **Recurring Schedule**: Select this to configure the same start and stop time for every day

 3. **Configure Schedule Parameters**

    **For Daily Schedules**:
-   - Select the timezone for your schedule (supports all IANA timezone identifiers)
+   - Select the timezone for your schedule.
+LISA supports all IANA timezone identifiers
-   - Configure start and stop times for each desired day of the week
+   - Configure start and stop times for each desired day of the week in HH:MM format (24-hour)
-   - Days can be left blank if no scheduling is needed for that day
+   - Days can be left blank if no scheduling is needed for that day.
+The model will remain suspended until it is started again
-   - Each configured day requires both start and stop times in HH:MM format (24-hour)

    **For Recurring Schedules**:
    - Select the timezone for your schedule
-   - Configure a single start time and stop time that will apply every day
+   - Configure a single start time and stop time that will apply to every day
    - Times must be in HH:MM format (24-hour notation)

 4. **Validate Configuration**
-   - The UI validates that stop times are at least 2 hours after start times
+   - The UI validates that stop times are at least 2 hours after start times in a single day
    - For daily schedules, at least one day must have a schedule configured
    - Timezone selection is validated against IANA timezone database